 However, we have concerns as to the woods used in this product.
 While it’s certified to be free of cedar – a wood known to be toxic to rabbits – we couldn’t help but notice a fairly strong “woodsy” smell to the package when we opened it.
 That, combined with the large wood chips, mean that we’ll pass on this for regular rabbit bedding use.

-9. Kaytee Clean & Cozy Scented Small Animal Bedding
+9. Kaytee Clean & Cozy Scented Rabbit Bedding

 Lavender is a lovely scent, right?
 For humans, it’s certainly soothing and pleasant to smell.
 This may lead you to think that it would be great to cover up the smell of your rabbit’s habitat with a natural scent — but in our experience, this isn’t a great idea.